HAImanifesto/website/index.md

 It encourages **creators** to clearly state how AI tools were used, and invites **publishers**, **institutions**, and **audiences** to appreciate this transparency not only as context, but as something that enriches the authenticity, clarity, and meaning of the work itself.

-> The framework does not prescribe how AI should be used.
+> The HAI/ Framework does not prescribe how AI should be used.
 It offers a structure for describing that use — openly, responsibly, and in context.

 It may be argued that creators will, in practice, avoid disclosing their use of AI — whether out of habit, uncertainty, or strategic silence.
 But the need for transparency does not rely on perfect honesty.
 It reflects a structural shift in authorship that must be addressed.
 Even if disclosure is uneven at first, the existence of a shared framework — and the cultural expectation it establishes — is essential.
 Acknowledging machine contributions is not only a question of compliance, but of creative integrity.